 |Statehouse||Rotunda||Light Courts||Map Room||Senate Chamber||House Chamber||Governor's Office||Museum Gallery|

 The Rotunda is one of the most remarkable spaces in the Statehouse.
-Stretching 120 feet from the floor to the skylight, the Rotunda is filled with 12 different colors and distributes light to other areas of the building.
+Stretching 120 feet from the floor to the oculus, the Rotunda is filled with 12 different colors and distributes light to other areas of the building.

 The Rotunda skylight is 67 feet lower than the United States Capitol Building in Washington, D.C.

 The crown jewel in the Rotunda's dome is its 29-foot-wide skylight.
 The center circle of the skylight is a hand-painted Great Seal of Ohio, a reproduction of the Seal that was in use in 1861 when the Rotunda was completed.
 The restoration of this skylight was funded by schoolchildren across the state in a penny-collection campaign, spearheaded by Bob Evans Farms.